 The 90.1 Section 11 and Appendix G Submittal Review Manual (the Manual) is a comprehensive reference for reviewing modeling-based submittals.
-The Manual supports 2016 and 2019 editions of ANSI/ASHRAE Standard 90.1 focusing on the aspects unique to whole building performance-based compliance, as illustrated in Figure 1.
+The Manual supports 2016 and 2019 editions of ANSI/ASHRAE Standard 90.1 focusing on the aspects unique to whole building performance-based compliance, as illustrated in Figure 1 with the red text and yellow highlighting.
 Some of the enforcement steps that are the same for prescriptive and performance projects, such as site inspections and commissioning, are not addressed.